-The development of German cities depended a lot on the conflicts the country has seen throughout its history.
+The development of cities in Germany depended a lot on the conflicts the country has seen throughout its history.
 When Germany was split into two acronyms – the FDR, or West Germany, and DDR/GDR, East Germany – the capital played a key role.
 During the 20th century battles of rhetoric and ideology, Berlin was left behind in terms of developments, while other capitals like Paris and London were booming.

 Germany’s largest cities by population